angular/angular/aio/content/guide/router.md

 Stick with the default unless you have a compelling reason to resort to hash routes.

-### HTML 5 URLs and the  *&lt;base href>*
+### HTML5 URLs and the  *&lt;base href>*

 While the router uses the
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries" target="_blank" title="Browser history push-state">HTML 5 pushState</a>
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries" target="_blank" title="Browser history push-state">HTML5 pushState</a>
-style by default, you *must* configure that strategy with a **base href**
+style by default, you *must* configure that strategy with a **base href**.

 The preferred way to configure the strategy is to add a
 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base" target="_blank" title="base href">&lt;base href&gt; element</a>
 tag in the `<head>` of the `index.html`.
-Without that tag, the browser may not be able to load resources (images, css, scripts) when "deep linking" into the app.
+Without that tag, the browser may not be able to load resources (images, CSS, scripts) when "deep linking" into the app.
-Bad things could happen when someone pastes an application link into the browser's address bar or clicks such a link in an email link.
+Bad things could happen when someone pastes an application link into the browser's address bar or clicks such a link in an email.

 Some developers may not be able to add the `<base>` element, perhaps because they don't have access to `<head>` or the `index.html`.

-Those developers may still use HTML 5 URLs by taking two remedial steps:
+Those developers may still use HTML5 URLs by taking two remedial steps:

 1. Provide the router with an appropriate [APP_BASE_HREF][] value.
-1. Use _root URLs_ for all web resources: css, images, scripts, and template html files.
+1. Use _root URLs_ for all web resources: CSS, images, scripts, and template HTML files.

 [APP_BASE_HREF]: ../api/common/index/APP_BASE_HREF-let.html
 ### *HashLocationStrategy*